magic-lang/ooc-kean/source/draw/README.md

 ## Transform
 Transform is the inverse camera matrix applied after the destination scaling.

-## FlatTransform
+## TargetTransform
-FlatTransform can be used to translate and scale in image space.
+TargetTransform can be used to translate and scale in image space.
 The difference from translating in camera space is that no parallax is applied because vertices at all depths moves equally in two dimensions.
-The center point of FlatTransform defines the center of perspective where no geometry is stretched from the planar projection.
+The center point of TargetTransform defines the center of perspective where no geometry is stretched from the planar projection.

 * This works as if the projection was applied after depth division by multiplying the projection matrix with a normalized translation.
 If we want to add a constant to something that will later be divided by depth then we simply add the constant multiplied by depth.
 For a perspective projection matrix, the translation will be multiplied by -Z and thereby tilt the Z axis.
 For an orthographic projection matrix, the translation will be multiplied by 1 as usual.